 It also charges new iPhone models, and older models that rely on cabled charging.
 A great little travel tool for Apple Watch.

-It's probably safe to assume that anyone who owns an Apple Watch also has an iPhone as well, so it might be worth looking at a two-in-one dock such as Belkin's Valet, that will allow you to charge them both at the same time.
+It's probably safe to assume that anyone who owns an Apple Watch also has an iPhone as well, so it might be worth looking at a two-in-one dock such as Belkin PowerHouse, that will allow you to charge them both at the same time.
 The PowerHouse is compatible with all iPhone models and Watch Series 1-6.

-The Valet has a rectangular base with a power cable at the back, and a Lightning connector that can be used to charge an iPhone 5 or later.
-There's a T-shaped rod that projects up from the base and has two arms.
-One arm acts as a stand for your iPhone, while the other has an induction charger for the Watch extends out from the iPhone stand.
+The PowerHouse has a rectangular base with a power cable at the back, and a Lightning connector that can be used to charge an iPhone 5 or later.
+The induction charger for the Watch extends out from the iPhone stand.